HuffPost may receive a share from purchases made via links on this page. Prices and availability subject to change.

-If you get what you pay for, then shelling out more for top-tier prevention products like bug spray sounds like a no-brainer, but this latest find from Consumer Reports has us rethinking everything.
+If you get what you pay for, then shelling out more for top-tier prevention products like bug spray and sunscreen sounds like a no-brainer, but this thrifty find from Consumer Reports has us rethinking everything.

 In fact, most of the top-recommended bug sprays from the product reviewing and testing site clock in under $7, proving that effectiveness isn’t necessarily dictated by a dollar sign.

 With summer here, you might find yourself spending more time outdoors, and keeping bugs at bay can be an issue.
 If you plan on moving your home office outside or spending weekends at the park, it might be time to find a bug spray that works — and that you can feel good about.